shakilmith/documentaion/quarkus/qute/variable-expression/index.md

 ![alt text](image2.png)

-So, variable expression is very useful expression in qute template engine, that you will use most of the time to render content into the view.
+So, variable expression is very useful expression in qute template engine, that you will use most of the time to render component content into the view.

 Thanks.